jasonkneen/mcpsx/README.md

+# VScode Extension

+The Extension is open-source and at https://github.com/jasonkneen/copilot-mcspx and in the mcspx-tweaks branch

 # mcpsx cli

 Command line interface for mcpsx (Model Context Protocol Server eXecutable), allowing you to manage, query, and interact with Model Context Protocol (MCP) servers and tools.